cedardb/docs/content/guides/configuration.md

 To record our performance statistics, you can create a CSV with our performance results.
-Simply specify the output CSV with the following setting.
+Just specify the output CSV with the following setting.

 ```
 \record path/to/perf.csv